hburn7/TRT2API/README.md

 ]
 ```

-This shows that player 12345 has been involved in two matches, one where they were Player 1 and won, and another where they were Player 2 and lost.
+This shows that player 12345 has been involved in two matches.

 **Matches:** `/api/matches`
 * `/all` - Returns all matches in the database.